ivangfr/springboot-proxysql-mysql/README.md

   ```
   mysql-master
   ------------
-  mysql: [Warning] Using a password on the command line interface can be insecure.
   File    Position        Binlog_Do_DB    Binlog_Ignore_DB        Executed_Gtid_Set
   mysql-bin.000003        945                     38f50e33-7fc4-11e9-a810-0242ac1b0003:1-9

   mysql-slave-1
   -------------
-  mysql: [Warning] Using a password on the command line interface can be insecure.
   *************************** 1. row ***************************
                  Slave_IO_State: Waiting for master to send event
                     Master_Host: mysql-master